Human-Inspired Framework to Accelerate Reinforcement Learning: Experiment on Control Problems

 We illustrate the promise of the \texttt{TA-Explore} framework on two optimal control problems with constraints.
 We consider a dynamical system governed by the difference equation $s_{t+1}=g_t(s_t,a_t,e_t)$, where $s_t$ is the state of the system, $a_t$ is the control action, and $e_t$ is a random disturbance; $g_t$ is the rule that maps the current state, control action, and disturbance at time $t$ to a new state.
 The goal of the agent is to find the actions that optimize the accumulated immediate rewards $f_t(s_t,a_t)$.
 Often there are also constraints on the states.
 Thus, the agent should not only optimize its rewards, but it should also ensure the feasibility of the states.
 This could be, for example, to ensure the safety of the system operations.
 Mathematically, such problems are formulated as follows:

 The constraints on state variable $s_t$ pose challenges for optimal control, resembling real-world issues.
-Even with known linear dynamics $g_t(s_t,a_t,e_t)$ and quadratic rewards, traditional LQ-regulators cannot handle it due to the state constraint~\cite{aastrom2007feedback}.
-Furthermore, the problem is exacerbated by the typical lack of knowledge about the system's dynamics~\cite{recht2019}.
+Even with known linear dynamics $g_t(s_t,a_t,e_t)$ and quadratic rewards, traditional LQ-regulators cannot handle it due to the state constraint~\citep{aastrom2007feedback}.
+Furthermore, the problem is exacerbated by the typical lack of knowledge about the system's dynamics~\citep{recht2019}.
 In such cases, learning-based methods, such as RL, are often the only viable solutions.

-In RL, constraints are typically incorporated into the reward as the main goal $M$ via a penalty for violations.
+In RL, constraints are typically incorporated into the reward as the main goal $T$ via a penalty for violations.
 This means the RL agent must simultaneously learn to satisfy constraints while optimizing rewards.
 Learning to satisfy constraints is relatively easier because the agent has more action choices, facilitating constraint satisfaction.
 Hence, it makes sense to use constraint satisfaction as the auxiliary goal $A$ in our framework.
 We achieve this by employing a negative assistant reward $R^A$.
-As $R^A$ is part of the target reward $R^T$, there is a strong alignment between them.
+As $R^A$ is part of the target reward $R^T$, there is a strong alignment between them, resulting high $\alpha_{A,T}$-similarity.
 Consequently, the $\beta(e)$ function can be selected more easily.
-Our choice is a descending linear function, starting at $\beta(0)$ and reaching zero at $e=E$.
-This results in a sequence of $E$ MDPs, each solved over one episode.
+Our choice is a descending linear function, starting at $\beta(0)$ and reaching zero at $e=E$\footnote{i.e., $\beta(e) = [(E-e)\beta(0)/E]_+$}.
+This results in a sequence of $E$ MDPs, each solved over one episode\footnote{The source code is available at \url{https://github.com/AliBeikmohammadi/TA-Explore}}.